opentext/storyteller/docs/stl/emp2stl.md

 <script src="//gist-it.appspot.com/github/opentext/storyteller/raw/master/docplatform/distribution/py/pfdesigns/docbuilder/empower/complex.xml?footer=minimal"></script>

-It is worth to mention the listed STL-based tests were also used for generating _STL_ fragments and rasters of all examples for this documentation.
+It is worth to mention that the listed STL-based tests were also used for generating _STL_ fragments and rasters for all examples within this documentation.

 # Technical details